-- Versatile toolbox combines fix video metadata, GIF maker, cast video to TV, VR converter and screen recorder
+- Versatile toolbox combines fix video metadata, GIF maker, VR converter, and screen recorder.

 Step 1 Load VLC Videos to DVD Converter

-After DVD Creator is set up in your computer, open it and in the primary window, click Add Files button to add downloaded VLC files on computer, or drag and drop videos to add the VLC videos into the primary Window.
+After DVD Creator is set up in your computer, open it and in the primary window, click or button to add downloaded VLC files on the computer, or drag and drop videos to add the VLC videos into the primary Window.
 On the left, you can set the quality and aspect ratio of videos.

 Tips: Double click any imported video to preview to the right window.